c-hive/guides/react/styling-and-css.md

 ## Conventions

-Despite our efforts there're still some custom conventions we have establish but only a small number of straightforward ones.
+Despite our efforts there're still some custom conventions we have to establish, however now only a small number of straightforward ones.

 #### Never interpolate user input with `styled-components`